Split-Evolution Quantum Phase Estimation for Particle-Conserving Hamiltonians: Simulations and Hardware Demonstration

-To numerically demonstrate that SE-QPE reproduces the phase-register statistics of QPE, the top panel histograms of Fig.~\ref{fig:statevector} show the noiseless simulation result of the SE-QPE circuits on the Quantinuum H2-1LE simulator \cite{H2-1LE}, and in the bottom panels we plot the output of hardware experiments for MR-cat-SE-QPE circuits on the Quantinuum H2-2 quantum computer \cite{H2-2} using the same initial target state on register $A$ and the vacuum reference $\ket{\overline 0}$ on register $B$.
+To numerically demonstrate that SE-QPE reproduces the phase-register statistics of QPE, the top panel histograms of Fig.~\ref{fig:statevector} show the noiseless simulation result of the SE-QPE circuits on the Quantinuum H2-1LE simulator \cite{H2-1LE}.
+In the bottom panels we plot the output of hardware experiments for $M=5$ and $M=7$ MR-cat-SE-QPE circuits, in addition to a $M=7$ cat-SE-QPE circuit all run on the Quantinuum H2-2 quantum computer \cite{H2-2} using the same initial target state on register $A$ and the vacuum reference $\ket{\overline 0}$ on register $B$.
 In these (and all subsequent) SE-QPE-based circuits we set the gadget phase correction, $\theta=\Theta(\tau)$, to cancel the reference phase, where $\Theta(\tau)$ is computed from the vacuum energy $E_{\mathrm{vac}}=0.344282~\mathrm{Ha}$.
 Inspecting the plots, we find agreement in the dominant peak locations.

-\emph{Noisy simulations and error detection filtering.} We perform noisy simulations of QPE and SE-QPE variants using the Quantinuum H2-Emulator with noise models mirroring the real device \cite{H2-Emulator}, the results are summarized in Table \ref{tab:ethylene_result} with the prefix 'EM' to indicate an emulator result.
-We study the baseline SE-QPE circuit; the cat-SE-QPE circuit (Fig.~\ref{fig:qppe_vacuum_circuit}); a Mixed cat-SE-QPE circuit in which the first time evolution is performed by a controlled unitary with all subsequent performed by CSWAP-gadgets and a controlled-$U$ canonical QPE circuit.
+\emph{Noisy simulations and error detection filtering.} We perform noisy simulations of QPE and SE-QPE variants, for $M=5$ phase qubits with $\tau=10~\mathrm{Ha}^{-1}$ and $M=6$ phase qubits with $\tau=8~\mathrm{Ha}^{-1}$, using the Quantinuum H2-Emulator with noise models mirroring a real System Model H2 device \cite{H2-Emulator}.
+The results are summarized in Table \ref{tab:ethylene_result} with the prefix 'EM' to indicate an emulator result.
+We study the baseline SE-QPE circuit; the cat-SE-QPE circuit (Fig.~\ref{fig:qppe_vacuum_circuit}); a mixed cat-SE-QPE circuit in which the first time evolution is performed by a controlled unitary with all subsequent performed by CSWAP-gadgets and a controlled-$U$ canonical QPE circuit.
 In all SE-QPE variants the reference register (in addition to the fan-out register $F$ for 'cat' variants) is measured at the end of the circuit.
-All qubits in the vacuum state reference and fan-out registers will ideally return to $\ket{\overline 0}$ after each CSWAP-gadget application.
+The reference and fan-out registers ideally return to $\ket{\overline 0}$ after each CSWAP-gadget application.
 Deviations from the all-zero outcome therefore indicate errors that cause leakage out of the reference subspace (including gate errors and SPAM errors on the reference qubits).
 In MR-cat-SE-QPE these registers are also measured mid-circuit.
 In Fig.~\ref{fig:abs_rel} we demonstrate that discarding any shots for which at least one of these measurements returns non-zero increases the proportion of accurate retained results.